Norman Buchan: Political career

 At the 1964 Rutherglen by-election, he only lost the Labour selection meeting fairly narrowly to Gregor Mackenzie, and he went on to take West Renfrewshire from the Conservatives at the general election later that year.
 Whilst a Member of Parliament, he served as Joint Under Secretary of State for Scotland from 1966 to 1970, and as Minister of State for Agriculture from 1974 to 1979.
 He later became Shadow Minister for the Arts in opposition.

 Buchan opposed an early day motion to block the televised version of Tony Harrison's poem "V" on Channel 4, saying that members who opposed the broadcast had either not read or understood the poem.

 Buchan was also influential in changing the voting system for the referendum on Scottish Home Rule in the late 1970s.

 During Labour's 1981 deputy leadership election, he supported John Silkin, who stood representing the political centre of the party, on the first ballot and abstained on the second ballot after Silkin was eliminated and the contest came to Tony Benn on the left and Denis Healey on the right.
 Buchan said: "My brain turned against Benn, but my stomach turned against Healey."

-He died in 1990 (coincidentally, the MP for neighbouring Paisley North, Allen Adams, also died that year, resulting in by-elections being held in the same month for the two seats).
+He died in 1990 (coincidentally, the MP for neighbouring Paisley North, Allen Adams, also died that year, resulting in by-elections being held on the same day for the two seats).
 He was succeeded as MP for Paisley South by Gordon McMaster, also of the Labour Party.